kalharbi/ui-text-extractor/README.md

-## ui-text-extractor
+# ui-text-extractor
-Extract text string resources from Android .apk files
+Extract UI features and text string resources from Android .apk files

 ## Running instructions

+### Download
+*    Download the most recent release at [the releases page](https://github.com/kalharbi/ui-text-extractor/releases)
+*    Run the jar file.

+### Build Instructions
-* Build the project: <pre><code>mvn package </pre></code> This will generate a .jar file at /target
+*   Build the project: <pre><code>mvn package </pre></code> This will generate a .jar file at /target.

 *   Copy lib/ directory (ui-text-extractor/src/main/resources/lib) into the directory of the generated jar file.

 ## Usage